pinheiroGroup/Kinbiont.jl/docs/src/07_example_ML/index.md

 path_to_results = "your_path//seg_res/"
 ```

-We fit the data with  segmentation and 1 change point.
+We fit the data with  segmentation and 1 change point, this is done to discard from the fitting procedure the sub exponetial growth that appears during the stationary phase.
 First, we declare the models

 ```julia
 model1 = "HPM_exp"